Licensed & Insured • Cambridge, Ontario

 Prioritized Recommendations

 Based on our findings, we provide prioritized recommendations with scope of work for each improvement.
-Common solutions include exhaust fan replacement, duct rerouting to code-compliant terminations, range hood ducting, and makeup air installation.
+Common solutions include duct rerouting to code-compliant terminations, HRV servicing and rebalancing, and makeup air installation.

 4